-This privacy notice discloses the privacy practices for www.grtinsurance.com, and www.grtia.net.
+This privacy notice discloses the privacy practices for this website and all other GRT Insurance Agency-administered websites linked to this page.
 This privacy notice applies solely to information collected by these websites.

 To arrange insurance coverage, provide coverage-related customer service, and process insurance premiums and claims, GRT and other participants in the insurance industry are required to use and share Personal Data of potential and actual customers.
 The Lloyd’s Market Association, an industry-leading UK-based insurance association provides an overview of how and why the insurance industry is required to use and share Personal Data at: Insurance Market Core Uses Information Notice (“LMA Notice”).
 As of 25 May 2018, GRT’s use of Personal Data is consistent with the LMA Notice.